Adam Thielen Player Prop Bets for NFL Week 6 | Minnesota vs. Carolina 10/17/2021

 Adam Thielen Player Prop Bets for NFL Week 6 - Minnesota vs. Carolina

-Oddsmakers have posted player prop bet markets for Adam Thielen ahead of his next NFL game on Sunday at 1:00 PM ET airing on FOX.
-Thielen's Minnesota Vikings (2-3) and the Carolina Panthers (3-2) hit the field in Week 6 at Bank of America Stadium.
+There will be player props available for Adam Thielen before he takes to the field for NFL action on Sunday at 1:00 PM ET live on FOX.
+Thielen and the Minnesota Vikings (2-3) hit the field against the Carolina Panthers (3-2) in Week 6 at Bank of America Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.